 DIY Sensory Bottles

 My little one is super curious right now.
 It’s amazing how overnight he went from being a little baby that was completely focused on mommy, to a toddler that is up walking and exploring everywhere.
 He is investigating the details of everything he can get his hands on.
 He loves tiny objects, which scares me to death of course.
 I wanted to figure out a safe way to inspect small objects and it to be fun too.
+I’ve been thinking about various types of sensory play that would be great to explore with him.
+Sensory Bottles seemed like a great place to start before we moved into the world of sensory bins where the small objects are more manipulative.

 After I was finished adding objects I filled the bottle as close to the top as possible with water.
 I would have loved to have added glitter to the bottle, but honestly the idea of even bringing glitter into my house has me stressing out.